google/heir/docs/content/en/docs/getting_started.md

 ## Creating a New Pass

-The `templates` folder contains Python scripts to create boilerplate for new conversion or (dialect-specific) transform passes.
+The `scripts/templates` folder contains Python scripts to create boilerplate for new conversion or (dialect-specific) transform passes.
+These should be used when the tablegen files containing existing pass definitions in the expected filepaths are not already present.
+Otherwise, you should modify the existing tablegen files directly.

 ### Conversion Pass

 To create a new conversion pass, run a command similar to the following:

 ```
-python templates/templates.py new_conversion_pass \
+python scripts/templates/templates.py new_conversion_pass \
 --source_dialect_name=CGGI \
 --source_dialect_namespace=cggi \
 --source_dialect_mnemonic=cggi \